Lev Shvartzman: Later career

 In March 1940, Shvartzman was posted in Vyborg, which had just been seized during the Soviet Finnish War and incorporated in the USSR, and charged with creating an NKVD department in the captured territory.
 In February 1941, he was appointed deputy head of the NKGB Investigation Department of the USSR.

 When the highly decorated Red Army officer Grigory Shtern was arrested in June 1941 and brought in front of Shvartzman's boss, Vsevolod Merkulov for interrogation, Shvartzman hit him with an electric cable, severing his right eye.
 He apologised to Merkulov for the blood that spilt on the carpet.
 Unable to bear the pain, Shtern signed a false confession that he was a German spy.

 From August 1941, Shvartzman was deputy head of the NKVD / NKGB / MGB Investigation Department of the USSR of Special Importance.
 On 14 February 1943, he was raised to the rank of colonel of state security.
 In June 1949 he was sent to Bulgaria to assist in the investigation of Traicho Kostov, a member of the Political Bureau of the Bulgarian Communist Party.
+By the end of his career Shvartzman was so infamous for brutality that he had only to say his name during an interrogation and the prisoner would confess at once.